mac-360/Inventory-Sale-Mangement-System-OOP-in-C-plus-plus/README.md

 3. `Sales.txt`: Records the sales transactions.

 ## *Compilation and Execution:*
-To compile the program, add the following header and txt files
+To compile the program, add the following header and txt files are to be included
 `1.
 Ledger.h`
 `2.
 Products.h`
 `3.
 Source.cpp`